Virginia Beach Boat Accident Lawyer

 Maritime and Admiralty Law

 Mariners who are hurt at sea fall under a complex set of maritime and admiralty laws that are made up of statutes and past case decisions related to disputes on navigable waters.
-The definition of “navigable waters” is all bodies of water that can be used for interstate or foreign commerce.
+The definition of “navigable waters” is all bodies of water that can be used for interstate or foreign commerce and can include smaller creeks and bodies of water that can surprise you.
+Even pleasure craft accidents can involve this old Federal law.

 When maritime law is applicable, the cases are heard in federal court under Article III, Section 2 of the U.S. Constitution.
-Although injured seafarers may elect to file suit in state courts in Virginia, North Carolina or another state, federal law will still apply and the defendant has the option to move the case to federal court.
+Although injured seafarers may elect to file suit in Virginia state courts, federal law will still apply and the defendant has the option to move the case to federal court.
+The U.S. District Court for the Eastern District of Virginia is known as a historically important venue for maritime lawsuits.

 Some relevant terms applicable to maritime or admiralty law include: